CAN’s Fund an Angel Reception and Auction Always a Highlight of NBAA-BACE

 A few days before Christmas, 1981, Leonard Greene flew the first flight for the newly created Corporate Angel Network (CAN).
 Greene flew a young man with bone cancer from his treatment in New York to his home in Michigan on Safe Flight Instrument Corporations’ King Air, creating a comfortable environment for the post-surgery patient.

 Greene had teamed up with friends Pat Blum and Jay Weinberg to officially form CAN, the organization that has now flown more than 56,000 cancer patient flights to date.
-To support this mission, NBAA is again collaborating with CAN to present the Fund an Angel Reception with live auction at the Hilton Orlando in Florida on Wednesday, Oct.
+To support this mission, NBAA is again sponsoring Corporate Angel Network’s Fund an Angel Reception with live auction at the Hilton Orlando in Florida on Wednesday, Oct.
 17, in conjunction with the NBAA Business Aviation Convention & Exhibition (NBAA-BACE).

 Gina A. Russo, CAN’s executive director, anticipates around 700 people will attend the event, featuring networking opportunities and a lively auction hosted by world-famous auctioneer Spanky Assiter.
 Available for bidding will be trips to U.S. and international destinations, as well as tickets to sporting events and other exciting offerings.